limatix/limatix/README.txt

               an experiment log (OBSOLETE)
 thermal2limatix -- Tool to convert obsolete XML namespaces to the new
                    limatix namespaces
+limatix-git -- Tool for automating committing raw data and scripts into main branch and processed output also into processed branches.

 Primary libraries in the limatix package
 ----------------------------------------